 Simply Effective Storage

-Network attached storage or NAS, pratically sells itself on the merits of simplicity and efficiency.
+Network attached storage technology or NAS technology, practically sells itself on the merits of simplicity and efficiency.
 Similar to file servers, NAS devices are exclusively used for storing and sharing data across networked systems.
 But there are keen differences underneath the hood.
 NAS appliances typically come equipped with scaled-down operating systems designed to perform a few straightforward tasks.
 The lack of applications makes them far more secure and easier to manage as patching and tedious maintenance isn’t required outside of the occasional firmware update.

 By comparison, the flexibility of NAS systems is unmatched by file servers.
 A device can be used as a destination for backup data, or a workhorse that drives advanced applications like IP surveillance operations.
 The system is configured and managed from a web-based interface over Ethernet or Wi-Fi, where administrators can easily provide access to PCs, smartphones, and tablets as needed.
 In the event that more storage is required, additional NAS appliances can be added to the network in plug and play fashion.
 From serving files across the office network to housing legacy applications, NAS delivers.